smoczyna/url-converter/README.md

 ### Service Monitor

 Monitoring and statistics gathering is resolved with TICK stack.
-Service sens its measurements to time series database, which TICK stack picks for further analysis.
+Service sends its measurements to time series database, which TICK stack picks for further analysis.

 ##### TICK Stack